chrisgnicholas/EEP153_Harriette_Chick_Project2/README.md

 # EEP153_Harriette_Chick_Project2

 ## Topic & Goals
-Our project focused on determining the most affordable diet in a school
+Our project focused on determining the most affordable diet in a public school

-Population of interest:We concentrated our efforts on determining the most cost-effective dietary solution for 12-year-old middle school students.
+Population of interest: We concentrated our efforts on determining the most cost-effective dietary solution for 12-year-old middle school students.

 ## Project Logistics
 ### Meet Team Harriette Chick